The Cornerstones Literary Consultancy Prize 2018, for most promising Bath Novel Award longlisted manuscript:

 PRIZE: a place on Cornerstones Literary Consultancy’s 18 week online course Edit Your Novel the Professional Way

 Misha Hussain is a British-Bengali human rights journalist who grew up in East London and later in Preston.
-His reportage covers topics such as female genital mutilation, ‘breast ironing’ and forced marriage.
-Prior to becoming a full time journalist, he worked as a consultant in aid and development for Medicins Sans Frontieres (MSF), the United Nations and the World Bank.
+Misha’s reportage covers topics such as female genital mutilation, ‘breast ironing’ and forced marriage.
+Prior to becoming a full time journalist Misha worked as a consultant in aid and development for Medicins Sans Frontieres (MSF), the United Nations and the World Bank.

 Misha’s novel Sakthi (Strength) is the story of a teenage British Muslim girl who must discover the truth about her mother’s death to escape a similar fate.
 Set in the industrial north of England, tackles the complex relationship between Asian Muslim parents and their British-raised children in “an unapologetic commentary on identity, religion and gender issues in the context of Brexit, Islamic radicalisation and the #metoo campaign.”

 Read the opening pages of Sakthi (Strength) by Misha Hussain:

 I smiled all the way through me mam’s funeral, and if it hadn’t been for the rain masquerading as tears, the mourners might’ve thought I were callous, or half mad.
 I were neither, just glad another woman were free of the shackles of life, and men.
 I’ll come clean, in our tradition I shouldn’t have even been there.
 It’s men who carry the body to the grave, a man who leads the prayer, and men who do the burial; as if women were too fragile to deal with the grief of death, despite enduring the agony of birth.
 But Meghna were stronger than any of the men who put her in the ground.

 “Who died?” they asked.